-Thus, scheduling handlers with assured timeliness in dynamic distributed real-time systems involves an apparently paradoxical situation: a thread may arrive at any unknown time; in the event of its failure, which is unknown until the failure, handlers must be immediately released on all the thread orphan nodes, and as strong assurances as possible must be provided for the handlers' feasible completion.
+Thus, scheduling handlers with assured timeliness in dynamic systems involves an apparently paradoxical situation: a thread may arrive at any unknown time; in the event of its failure, which is unknown until the failure, handlers must be immediately released on all the thread orphan nodes, and as strong assurances as possible must be provided for the handlers' feasible completion.

-We precisely address this problem in this paper.
+We address this exact problem in this paper.
 We consider distributable threads that are subject to TUF time constraints.
 Threads may have arbitrary arrival behaviors, may exhibit unbounded execution time behaviors (causing node overloads), and may span nodes that are subject to arbitrary crash failures.
-For such a model, we consider the scheduling objective of maximizing the total thread accrued utility.
+For such a model, our scheduling objective is to maximize the total thread accrued utility.

 We present a UA scheduling algorithm called Handler-assured Utility Accrual scheduling algorithm (or HUA) for thread scheduling, and a protocol called Thread Polling with bounded Recovery (or TPR) for ensuring thread integrity.
 We show that HUA in conjunction with TPR ensures that handlers of threads that encounter failures during their execution will complete within a bounded time, yielding bounded thread cleanup time.
 Yet, the algorithm/protocol retains the fundamental best-effort property of UA algorithms with bounded loss-i.e., a high importance thread that may arrive at any time has a very high likelihood for feasible completion.
-Our implementation experience of HUA/TPR using the emerging Reference Implementation of DRTSJ demonstrates the algorithm/protocol's effectiveness.
+Our implementation experience of HUA/TPR using the Reference Implementation of the proposed DRTSJ demonstrates the algorithm/protocol's effectiveness.